Phnom Penh Gay Travel

 City-wide blackouts are common if there is not enough rainfall to produce electricity at hydroelectric plants.
 I experienced several blackouts that lasted about 4 hours during the 5 days I was there.
-2019 through 2021 have been very dry years for Cambodia.
+2019 through 2021 were very dry years for Cambodia.

 Make sure to read the travel tips section of this page regarding safety in Phnom Penh.
 These precautions may influence your choice of accommodation.

 Phnom Penh Gay Travel Experiences

 Wat Ounalom was a great temple to see for about an hour.
 The area surrounding the temple is full of local monks and tourists in this area are sparse.
 I must admit, I found some adorable cats and I befriended one.

 E-Coffee was my go-to spot for a nice air-conditioned café with good food.
 I did a fair amount of work while in Phnom Penh, and so I visited E-Coffee almost daily.
 Everything is very cheap, the staff is friendly and the space is cozy.

 Tuol Sleng S21 Genocide Museum

 If you are sensitive or highly affected when it comes to stories about death, you may either want to skip the museum, or perhaps go along without the audio guide (to spare you the most gruesome details).

 All in all, I recommend going and purchasing the audio guide if you are up for it.
 I think it is important to learn about the history of Cambodia and genocide in general.

 Where to Eat in Phnom Penh

 Head to P.P.
 Pub Street for the best local food.
 This complex may look a little run down, especially on Google Maps, but the food is incredible!
 I ate at both of the main restaurants and had some insanely flavorful food.
 Plus, beer is only $1!

 Prices of food in Phnom Penh can range quite a bit.
 A dish of local street food can cost $2 USD while a meal at a restaurant along the Tonle Sap River can cost over $30.